DTA32/tiketin-v2/README.md

 ### Docker Setup

-Container in root folder is to serve NGINX as webserver alongside with React, not separating React to different container as it's only generated static page (no server components).
+~~Container in root folder is to serve NGINX as webserver alongside with React, not separating React to different container as it's only generated static page (no server components).~~ Susah settingnya, mending dipisahin aja meskipun jadi pake 2 NGINX

 ## Fitur